bewchabbacc/docker-environments/sa_site/README.md

    you can still pull from it.
 4. Run `git remote add origin <MY_FORK_URL>`, replacing "MY_FORK_URL" with the URL of your repository.
-5. Run `git branch -u origin`.
-This makes sure whenever you push, you push to your fork rather than upstream.

 And you're done!